-Menemen is a dish of eggs scrambled mixed with tomatoes, red peppers, chilies and olive oil.
-It is traditionally served with Turkish bread such as simit (a circular bread encrusted with sesame seeds).
+Menemen is a traditional Turkish dish of eggs scrambled with tomatoes, peppers, and spices such as ground black pepper and chilli, cooked in olive oil.
+This dish is traditionally served with Turkish bread such as simit (a circular bread topped with sesame seeds).

 One of the best menemen I’ve ever had was on the terrace of Georges Hotel Galata in Istanbul, but you don’t need to book flights to Turkey to taste this delicious breakfast.
-The recipe is very easy and you can make it at home with just a few ingredients!
+The recipe for this Mediterranean egg dish is very easy.
+You can make it at home in 20 minutes using just a few ingredients.

 Place a large skillet over medium heat and add the olive oil and butter.
 Once the butter has melted into the oil, add the onion and peppers, a pinch of salt and the chilli flakes.
 Cook, stirring occasionally, for around 5 minutes or until both onions and peppers have softened.